How to Clean a Natural Gas Oven and Stovetop

 Steps For Cleaning Natural Gas Ovens

 - Let your solution sit for a spell.
 For store-bought cleaners, the directions on the bottle or container should say how long is best.
-For homemade solutions, allow the paste to sit for about 30 minutes.
+For homemade solutions, allow the paste to sit for a minimum of 30 minutes--12 hours overnight is recommended.

 Steps For Cleaning Natural Gas Oven Stovetops